Skip to Content

 It has a nice family room, where young kids can do art, play with puppets and curl up with a parent in a reading corner.
 On school breaks, they often have specials art projects in their learning studio.

-kids show off their art work at the rockwell museum near the finger lakes
+Kids show off their art work at the rockwell museum near the finger lakes

 In the main museum, younger kids can follow a scavenger hunt through the gallery and older kids can borrow an activity pack with a spyglass and games to help them interact with the art.